Tonga: Cyclone Ian Reconstruction and Climate Resilience Project

 - Building advice: Provision of technical assistance to home owners and communities for disaster and climate resilient repairs and retrofitting of homes and community facilities as part of the supported self-recovery.

-- Improving application of the building code: Strengthening and updating of the Building Code and design and implementation of public awareness and practices campaigns for self-enforcement (focusing on low income groups).
+- Improving application of the building code: Strengthening and updating of the Building Code and designing and implementing public awareness and practices campaigns for self-enforcement (focusing on low income groups).

 - Improving the disaster recovery and reconstruction framework:

-- Review and document lessons learnt from reconstruction and recovery of past major disasters;
+- Reviewing and documenting lessons learnt from reconstruction and recovery of past major disasters;

-- Review and update of relevant legislation and institutional arrangements, such as the Emergency Management Act 2007 and the National Emergency Management Plan 2010;
+- Reviewing and updating of relevant legislation and institutional arrangements, such as the Emergency Management Act 2007 and the National Emergency Management Plan 2010;

-- Develop an operations manual detailing implementation and planning arrangements for disaster recovery and reconstruction, including standard assessment templates and procedures; and,
+- Developing an operations manual detailing implementation and planning arrangements for disaster recovery and reconstruction, including standard assessment templates and procedures; and,

-- Conduct of a roadshow and broad community consultations on the draft Recovery and Reconstruction Policy.
+- Conducting a roadshow and broad community consultations on the draft Recovery and Reconstruction Policy.

 Component 2: Project Support.
 This support for project implementation and management includes for example procurement, financial management, contract management, social and environmental safeguards oversight.